NJ (908) 688-5577

 Elevated uric acid levels in the bloodstream may lead to a painful condition that is known as gout.
 It typically affects the joints in the big toe, and symptoms generally consist of swelling, redness, and severe pain and discomfort.
 It can occur as a result of crystals that form and lodge in the joints, which is caused by eating foods that have high purine levels.
 These foods can include red meat, shellfish, and excess amounts of alcohol.
 After a proper diagnosis is performed, which can consist of extracting fluid from the affected joint that contains the crystals, proper treatment can begin.
 This can include taking medication which can lower uric acid levels.
 There are methods that can be implemented which may prevent gout attacks from occurring.
 It is beneficial to incorporate healthy eating habits into your daily routine, and limiting the amount of alcohol that is consumed.
 If you have frequent gout attacks, it is suggested that you consult with a podiatrist who can treat this condition.

 Gout is a foot condition that requires certain treatment and care.
-If you are seeking treatment, contact one of our podiatrists from Advanced Podiatry.
+If you are seeking treatment, contact Glenn Davison, DPM from Advanced Podiatry.
 Our doctor will treat your foot and ankle needs.

 What Is Gout?